 The UI is built by adding screens and objects to them.
-Each screen can appear in the top-level navigation if you add it explicitly, otherwise the only way to get to it is with an action on clicking a button or table row.
+Each screen can appear in the top-level navigation if you add it explicitly, otherwise, the only way to get to it is with an action by clicking a button or table row.

 You get a mobile and web interface without doing any work to support the different form factors – that part just works.